jonathandeiven/MentalHealthML/README.md

 ## Execution strategy

-A. Identify clusters against the likelihood of seeking help (i.e. the 'seek_help') while considering all other attributes at once <br/>
+A. Identify clusters against the mental illness binary (i.e. the 'Do you currently have a mental health disorder?') while considering all other attributes at once <br/>
-B. Identify contrasting clusters (YES/NO/No Preference) while comparing the likelihood of seeking help while considering each attribute one by one iteratively.
+B. Identify contrasting clusters (YES/NO/No Preference) based on the mental illness binary while considering each attribute one by one iteratively.
+<br/><br/>
+Use DBSCAN clustering to identify and separate data into different clusters.
+Obtain the number of clusters.
+To classify data, run SVM.

 ## Dataset